saucelabs/sauce-docs/docs/dev/cli/saucectl.md

 saucectl run --tunnel-parent <tunnel-parent>
 ```

-Using the `--tunnel-parent` flag will set the tunnel parent for the test runs [Testrunner framework](testrunner-toolkit/running-tests.md#automation-framework-examples).
+Using the `--tunnel-parent` flag sets the tunnel parent for a given test run and the chosen [Testrunner framework](testrunner-toolkit/running-tests.md#automation-framework-examples).

 ### `verbose`